rbleattler/mdop-docs/mdop/mbam-v25/about-mbam-25-sp1.md

 -   Administrators who are responsible for client computers that are running Windows

-**Note**
+> [!NOTE]
-BitLocker isn't explained in detail in this MBAM documentation.
+>  BitLocker isn't explained in detail in this MBAM documentation.
 For more information, see [BitLocker Drive Encryption Overview](https://go.microsoft.com/fwlink/p/?LinkId=225013).

 ## <a href="" id="what-s-new-in-mbam-2-5-sp1"></a>What’s new in MBAM 2.5 SP1